dyrehaugen/jdt/pages/sec/sec_intro.md

 ### 5. [Varia](/var_intro.html)

-What does not fit anywhere is put here.
+What does not fit anywhere else is put here.
 Currently here is just some test on how to render greek letters and mathematical symbols with Jekyll.